 Do not miss the pretzels!
 My husband loves the Deadwood Porter BBQ Burger with applewood smoked bacon, cheddar, and South Gate Deadwood Porter BBQ Sauce.

-Erna's Elderberry offers fine dining and an amazing atmosphere.
+Elderberry House offers fine dining and an amazing atmosphere.
 This is the perfect place for a romantic date night while on vacation.

-If you are looking for a 5-star vacation experience you will love the Chateau!
+Staying at the Chateau du Sureau feels like you have stepped into a luxury destination and you will not want to leave.
 I can't rave enough about the experience of staying at Chateau du Sureau!